10 Expert Google Ads Tips for Local Businesses to Boost Traffic in 2026

 Imagine someone sees your ad, gets interested, and searches your biz—and then finds a Google Business Profile with no photos, no hours, and… is that a review from 2018?
 Yikes.

 One of the hottest Google Ads tips right now is to connect your Google Ads to your fully optimized Google Business Profile (GBP).
 This tiny move works wonders.
 Google can show your ads with tasty little extras called “local extensions”—like your address, phone number, ratings, and a clickable button to get directions.
-Translation: more clicks, more leads, more cha-ching!
+Translation: the more clicks, the more leads, the more cha-ching!

 👍 Pros:

-• Boosts your ad visibility with extra info
+- Boosts your ad visibility with extra info

-• Builds credibility with potential customers
+- Builds credibility with potential customers

-• Can increase your clickthrough rate like whoa 🚀
+- Can increase your clickthrough rate like whoa 🚀

 👎 Cons:

-• Requires upkeep to stay accurate
+- Requires upkeep to stay accurate

-• Online reviews can work for or against you
+- Online reviews can work for or against you

 ➡ Supporting Keyword Clusters: local search ad extensions, Google Maps advertising, business profile SEO